This list is a resource meant to help us all to nip ageism in the bud–by exposing kids to more positive and accurate images of aging.

 We believe teachers, librarians, parents and grandparents can form more positive attitudes to growing older by reading and discussing these books* with kids.

-A list of Positive Aging picture books–a resource for teachers, librarians, parents and grandparents reading to children.
-We strive to ensure this list does not include books containing negative age stereotypes.
-(Many intergenerational book lists do include age stereotypes.)
+*We strive to ensure this list does not include books containing negative age stereotypes.
+(Note: many”intergenerational book lists” do include age stereotypes.)

-This page is a work in progress and its design is changing.
-We welcome suggestions.
+This page is a work in progress.
+Suggestions welcomed.
 Please feel free to contact me.

-Books are reviewed on the blog page.
-Reviews often include resources and ideas for talking with kids about aging.
+Book reviews on the A is for Aging blog page often include ideas for talking with kids about aging and ageism.